waweir/w5d1-make-a-library/README.md

 ```
 md.one(selector)
 ```
-Finds one matching element using the defined CSS selector
+Finds one matching element using the defined CSS selector.
 #### Arguments
 selector: The CSS query selector to search on.
 #### Returns